 Cell Phones / Alcohol / Drugs

 Paying complete attention to the job at hand is the smartest way to stay safe.
 So while doing farm work, stay off the phone.
 This is a very dangerous distraction causing more and more serious farm accidents every year.
-Never operate farm equipment or vehicles while under the influence of alcohol, or on prescription or over the counter medications that impair your judgment or reflexes.
+Never operate farm equipment or vehicles while under the influence of alcohol or while taking prescription or over the counter medications that impair your judgment or reflexes.

-And lastly, but most important, the most hazardous behavior to try and avoid while working on the farm is fatigue.
-Being overly tired can cancel out all other cautions by becoming too weary to follow good practices, or too tired to pay attention enough to spot potential dangers.
+Lastly, but most importantly, the most hazardous behavior to try and avoid while working on the farm is fatigue.
+Being overly tired can cancel out all other cautions by becoming too weary to follow good practices, or too tired to pay attention to spot potential dangers.
 Don’t be in a hurry.
 Rushing a job is a short cut to an accident.

 Purchase A Copy